Draw or paint something every day. Practice makes perfect. Keep a journal or sketchbook.

 The Memory Palace – is an ancient memory technique where you visualize a complex place in which you can physically store a set of memories.
 That place is often a building such as a house, and every room is home to a specific item you want to remember.
 This podcast builds on history – people and events, edited to offer more than you learned in school.
 Shortish episodes, often only 7 minutes each, full of interesting tidbits, little known facts and obscure correlations.
 Created by Nate DiMeo - LINK

-Fresh Air – We hesitated about including this one, because it is so well known, but it is the gold standard for interviews and an old standby of goodness.
+Fresh Air - We hesitated about including this one, because it is so well-known, but it is known as the gold standard for interviews and an old standby of goodness.
 The show gives interviews as much time as needed, and complements them with comments from well-known critics and commentators.
-Hosted by Terry Gross with intelligent questions and an empathetic approach, she is a woman who definitely does her homework and it shows. - LINK
+Hosted by Terry Gross with intelligent questions and a usually empathetic approach, she is a woman who definitely does her homework and it shows.
+(Note: We felt Gross’s recent grilling and harping on photographer/author Sally Mann was way overboard, and any empathy was sorely lacking…) - LINK

 words / thoughts / inspirations from artists